Dccmaster94/anilist-ical-gen/README.md

 # AniList to iCal

 A simple Python script to fetch the currently watching and planning to watch shows from a user's AniList account and convert the airing schedule of the next episodes into an iCal file.
+The current workflow generates an ICA file for my own personal use, but you can see how it works and fork it for your own usage.

 ## Features
 - Fetches user's AniList watching and planning to watch shows.